Climate Change Denial: Contents summary

 Climate Change Denial: Heads in the Sand presents a detailed analysis and refutation of climate change denial.
 In her foreword to the book, Naomi Oreskes writes that people fall victim to the phenomenon of denial due to feeling frightened.
 The book examines several arguments against global warming, and uses peer-reviewed evidence from the scientific consensus to back-up rationale for disputing the validity of each argument.
 The methodology of those denying climate change is assessed, including: cherry picking data purporting to support their specific viewpoints, maintaining a high bar for evidence of climate change by those denying it, and criticism of the values of climate scientists themselves.
-The book puts forth an explanation why certain individuals, and the wider public, have a tendency to deny the scientific consensus for climate change.
+The book puts forth an explanation of why certain individuals, and the wider public, have a tendency to deny the scientific consensus for climate change.

 The authors discuss the broader concept of denial using social science theory, noting its occurrence appears in society when individuals are frightened or ashamed of their actions.
 They write that these motivations, when expanded from an individual to wider society, present themselves as a form of disease.
 The book identifies climate change denial itself as a pathology afflicting the culture of the planet.
 The authors lament that an inverse relationship exists between an increasing scientific consensus regarding climate change, and a simultaneous increase in denial within the greater public about the same issue.

 The book identifies a corporate underpinning influencing public opinion by way of companies which derive profit from the fossil fuel industry.
 Washington and Cook write that politicians often use weasel words as a form of spin and propaganda, in order to act as if they are going to do something about climate change, while in actuality remaining passive on the issue.
 The authors go on to identify a greater level of denial—within the wider public itself.
 They argue that society enables denial of climate science through inaction and resistance to the scientific consensus.
 The authors conclude that if the public stopped denying climate change, the problem itself could realistically be significantly addressed.